Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-where $K(t)$ is a time-dependent constant that be calculated as described in Refs~\cite{tiwary_rewt,Valsson2016_ARPC_MetaD} and allows us to assess the \hyperlink{ref:FES} {FES}'s convergence and measure error bars.
+where the second term is a time-dependent constant and allows us to assess the \hyperlink{ref:FES} {FES}'s convergence and measure error bars~\cite{tiwary_rewt,Valsson2016_ARPC_MetaD}.
+Here, the two terms will increase in magnitude with time, the first term with the sum over the Gaussians will become more negative, while the second term with the integral will become more positive.
+However, their sum will converge.
 Alternately, a common procedure to assess convergence is to compare \hyperlink{ref:FES} {FES}s obtained at different times by aligning their minimum to zero.